ecoad/SynthMemcacheBundle/README.md

         'Synth'       => __DIR__.'/../vendor/bundles',
     ));

-Finally, make sure that the `SynthMemcacheBundle` is registered in the application kernel:
+Finally, make sure that the `SynthMemcachedBundle` is registered in the application kernel:

     // app/AppKernel.php
     public function registerBundles()
     {
         return array(
             // ...
-            new Synth\MemcacheBundle\SynthMemcacheBundle(),
+            new Synth\MemcachedBundle\SynthMemcachedBundle(),
         );
     }